VIDEO: Google 60-second film salute to Irish frontline health workers and volunteers

 The video starts with the words "Thanks for helping" and ends with the slogan, "To everyone helping, thank you...and hold on."

-A similar tribute to US healthcare workers has been viewed over 8m times while the Italian tribute (below) has been viewed 390,000 times.
+A similar tribute to US healthcare workers has been viewed over 8m times while the Italian tribute (bottom) has been viewed 390,000 times.

+The Irish tribute went online yesterday and has already been viewed 48,000 times.

+The video of the Regan family, shot by our lensman Jim Corr as part of a longer video from Cavendish Street and Cavendish Square, caught the idea of Google's research team in Amsterdam who reached out to us for permission to use it in the new video.